Skip to main content

 Examinations

-The Exams Office, Division of the Academic Registrar, provide centralised services and logistics to ensure consistent and optimal conduct of written formal examinations across the University.
+The Exams Office, Division of the Academic Registrar, provide centralised services and logistics to ensure consistent and optimal conduct of written (pen and paper), online (remote) and BYOD (Bring Your Own Device) examinations across the University.

 Process overview